DBB Text Banner

 Redhook ESB

-Very odd color for an ESB - it's much too plae and yellow, but putside of that, pretty nice.
+Very odd color for an ESB - it's much too pale and yellow, but outside of that, pretty nice.
 Sharp and clean taste to this increasingly common brew.
 It has some characteristics of an amber ale.
-Pours really nicely with a couple of fingers worth of bubbly head, but little or no lacing.
-Another beer which will benefit from a little warming up.
-I found it refreshing with a clean, dry aftertaste.
-Sugared grapefruit in the taste and surprisingly hoppy given the Genesis of this beer.
-Definitely one...
+Pours really nicely with a couple of fingers worth of...

 Fuller’s ESB